alban-read/modula-2/README.md

 Low and controlled memory usage: these are originally from the 1990s an era when powerful PC workstations had 16Mb of RAM.

-I suspect on 64bit Windows 10; you might be able to get as much as 4GB ram per 32bit process; if you update the exe.
+On 64bit Windows 10; you can get nearly 4GB ram for a 32bit process; if you update the exe flags.

 e.g. to set the large address mode:- editbin /largeaddressaware my.exe

-You may also need update the heap limit parameters set to a max of 1128MB in the runtime objects.
+You also need update the heap limit parameters set to a max of 1128MB in the runtime objects.

+I have seen 3.74 GB allocated on the oberon 2 heap from a test program; before the heap ran out of room.

 XDS uses the intel floating point unit; not later SSE instructions etc.